-You acknowledge that by providing your personal data to us, you consent to its processing in the manners outlined below.
-When providing personal data about others, you confirm that you have the consent of these individuals to supply their personal data.
+You acknowledge that by providing your personal data to us, you agree to its processing in the manners outlined below.
+If you provide us with personal data about others, you acknowledge that you have permission from that individual to do so and that they understand how we will process their personal data.
 We are unable to offer you any product or service that requires the processing of special category data, as defined in all relevant UK data protection legislation including the GDPR, Data Protection Act 2018, and PECR, unless you provide explicit consent for the collection and use of such data.

-Veygo is a trading name of the data controller EUI Limited (Registered Number 02686904).
-EUI Limited is part of Admiral Group plc.
+Veygo is a trading name of the data controller Able Insurance Services Limited (registered number 02890075).
+Able Insurance Services Limited is part of Admiral Group plc.